Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 MP5 Submachine Gun (TR3)

 Similar to the M-16 and replaces it in TR3.
-Targets well at a distance; rapid fire rate.
-Hard to aim while moving, so best for sniping.
+Aims well at a distance; rapid fire rate.
+Harder to maintain a target lock while moving, so best for sniping.

 Grenade Launcher